 At the start of school, children are assessed as to whether they have a Good Level of Development at the Early Years Foundation Stage (EYFS).
-When children from disadvantaged backgrounds start school they are typically 4.3 months behind their classmates.
+When children from disadvantaged backgrounds in Oxfordshire start school they are typically 5.5 months behind their classmates.

 As they progress through school, this deficit affects the rate at which they learn, and so the gap grows.
-By the time they are 16 the gap is more than 19 months.
-In Oxfordshire, despite its reputation for academic excellence, this gap is even wider than in England as a whole (19 months).
+By the time they are 16 the gap is more than 21.5 months.
+Despite Oxfordshire’s reputation for academic excellence, this gap is even wider than in England as a whole (19 months).

 Why Berinsfield and Littlemore?

 These communities have an existing asset base, i.e. projects and services that are established, well received, with an interest in working in partnership.
-They also have a high percentage of children in income deprived households.
+They also have a high percentage of children in income-deprived households.
 These are communities in which OCF and the partners have existing connections.
 Once the project has been piloted in these areas, we hope to replicate the model in other areas of Oxfordshire and beyond.